 The National Institute on Drug Abuse (NIDA) characterizes addiction as a complex but treatable condition that affects the brain and behavior.2,3 While addiction is treatable, no single treatment works for everyone.
 3

-There are several different types of detox programs available and people should consult with a health professional or otherwise conduct considerable research to determine which program is the most appropriate option for their unique needs.
+There are several different types of alcohol and drug detox programs available and people should consult with a health professional or otherwise conduct considerable research to determine which program is the most appropriate option for their unique needs.

 Some outpatient programs provide detox treatment services at a medical facility during the day and allow patients to return home each night.
 Such detox services may cost between $100 and $500 per treatment session, though this price can vary by the length and frequency of treatment.5 Outpatient detox may be most suitable for people with relatively recent or less severe addictions, those with good support systems at home, and individuals with no other complicating medical or psychological issues.4

 Outpatient treatment may be most useful for those patients with little risk of experiencing severe withdrawal so they will not need intensive 24-hour care.
 Additional advantages may include great social support outside of treatment by maintaining contact with friends and family; maintaining employment, school, or other personal and professional duties; and more flexibility during treatment.

 Alcohol is Most-Treated Substance in Addiction Detox Programs

 Alcohol, or ethanol, is one of the most abused drugs among people in addiction treatment, as reported by a 2017 survey from Recovery Brands.
 The survey found that nearly 70% of people in recovery underwent treatment for a drinking problem, and a surprising 52.87% of those who responded sought treatment for alcohol abuse more than for any other substance.
 Regardless of how many abused substances exist, alcohol is the most pervasive.
 View Large Graph

 Can I Detox from Alcohol or Drugs at Home?